By law, every limited company in the UK is required to keep up-to-date statutory registers and ensure they are available for inspection on request.

 Register of directors

-The company is legally obliged to comply with all such requests and refusing to do so, or not complying within 14 days could result in a default fine being issued.
+The company is legally obliged to comply with all such requests, and refusing to do so or not complying within 14 days could result in a default fine.
 Court orders can also be issued compelling the company to allow the register to be inspected.

 Inspecting the register of shareholders

-The Companies Act 2006, which became law in October 2009, introduced a number of significant amendments to the rights of individuals to inspect the register of shareholders of a company.
-Any member of the company can ask to inspect the register, as can a member of the public after paying the prescribed fee.
+The Companies Act 2006, which became law in October 2009, introduced a number of significant amendments to individuals’ rights to inspect a company’s register of shareholders.
+Any company member can ask to inspect the register, as can a member of the public after paying the prescribed fee.

 It’s also possible to order a copy of the register for a fee.
-Anyone asking to inspect the register has to give their name and address and state why they want to see the register, the name of any organisation they represent, and whether the information obtained will be passed on to another person.
+Anyone asking to inspect the register must give their name and address and state why they want to see it, the name of any organisation they represent, and whether the information obtained will be passed on to another person.

 Register of directors’ residential address